The suffering commences in episode 2 of web series, "Corper Shun"

 "Corper Shun" focuses on the lives of five Nigerian youths during the compulsory NYSC program.
-Their suffering commences in episode 2.
+A major fight breaks out in episode 3.

 Relatable for anyone who has attempted or completed the one-year compulsory service year for graduates in Nigeria, the series features interesting characters such as a wanna-be American, stressful zonal inspector, hardcore Igbo boy and a bookworm.